ScottWJF/BeerQuestApp/README.md

 Rudimentary front end using the leeds beer quest api.
 Results show top 100 pubs/bars sorted nearest first.
 Allows filtering via services (tags) and by rating.

+Amongst other things it is missing tests and could do with better visual restructuring css-wise.

 # BeerQuest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.